gabrielleuzinger/Sunspots/Report/Sunspots.md

 # Analysing the Monthly Sunspot Dataset from Machine Learning Mastery

-his notebook is used to analyze the 'Shampoo Sales Dataset' from the Machine Learning Mastery.
+This notebook is used to analyze the 'Monthly Sunspot Dataset' from the Machine Learning Mastery.
 The dataset is available [here](https://machinelearningmastery.com/time-series-datasets-for-machine-learning/).
+This project is part of my Final Project for the Awari's Data Science course.

-This dataset describes the monthly number of sales of shampoo over a 3 year period.
-The units are a sales count and there are 36 observations.
-The original dataset is credited to Makridakis, Wheelwright and Hyndman (1998).
+This dataset describes a monthly count of the number of observed sunspots for just over 230 years (1749-1983).
+The units are a count and there are 2,820 observations.
+The source of the dataset is credited to Andrews & Herzberg (1985).

 The notebook is dividede as follows: